from £115 /night help Price for guests, Nights approx:

 Cottage / 3 bedrooms / sleeps 6 Home 153377

 Cottage / 3 bedrooms / sleeps 6

-Though in a peaceful, rural situation, the cottage is only two miles from the village of Buchlyvie, which has a well-stocked store, garage, cafe, butcher, hairdresser, pottery and art gallery, as well as a couple of pubs which serve good pub food.
+Though in a peaceful, rural situation, the cottage is only two miles from the village of Buchlyvie, which has a well-stocked store, garage, cafes, butcher, hairdresser, pottery and art gallery, as well as a pub.

 It is a short drive to the cities of Stirling and Glasgow and only an hour away from the capital of Scotland, Edinburgh.
 Whether you want to tour and admire the scenery, or are looking to fill your days with lots of physical activity, this area has it all.
 There are a large number of Munros within easy reach and miles of forest trails for walking and cycling.
 Sailors, windsurfers and canoeists can head out onto Loch Ard, Loch Venacher and, of course, famous Loch Lomond, while golfers have a choice of five local clubs within ten miles, all of which welcome visitors.

 If all this sounds too energetic, the cottage itself has every home comfort and the garden is a very peaceful place to sit and relax!

 |Size||Sleeps up to 6, 3 bedrooms|